Honorary fellowships were conferred on the following people in the July and November ceremonies of 2014.

 In 2016, he was made a Yeoman of the Worshipful Society of Apothecaries and in 2017 was honoured as a Freeman of the City of London.
 John is Senior Consultant Adviser to the World Health Organisation European Healthy Cities Network, of which he was one of the founders in 1986.
 In recent years John has been working as an independent consultant and author of books, scientific articles and Op-eds in the mainstream media.
 This has included advising on the public health response to the Grenfell Tower tragedy.

-During the COVID pandemic he has been consultant adviser to the Crown Prince of Bahrain COVID Task Force as well as to the public health response in North Wales, West Sussex, Jersey and Northamptonshire.
-John’s recent publications includes the topical book ‘Blinded by Corona, How the Pandemic Ruined Britain’s Health and Wealth’ published in 2020.
+John’s publications includes the topical book ‘Blinded by Corona, How the Pandemic Ruined Britain’s Health and Wealth’ published in 2020.

 Maddy Prior MBE

 In recognition of her outstanding service and lifelong contribution to folk music.
+(Awarded July 2014)

-Maddy Prior was born in Blackpool to Z-Cars co-creator, Alan Prior, Maddy grew up in St Albans.
+Maddy Prior was born in Blackpool to Z-Cars co-creator, Allan Prior, Maddy grew up in St Albans.
 There she played in local folk clubs before meeting Tim Hart and founding Steeleye Span in 1969 releasing three Top 40 albums and achieving a certified gold record with sales of "All Around My Hat".
 Maddy continued to work with the band over the years and still tours with them today.
-Her other long-term partnership has been with Andy Watt’s Carnival Band; launched in 1987 with the release of A Tapestry of Carols- a collaboration which tours nationally on a regular basis.
+Her other long-term partnership has been with Andy Watt’s Carnival Band; launched in 1987 with the release of A Tapestry of Carols a collaboration which tours nationally on a regular basis.

 Thomas Peter Woolaghan BEng CEng FIMechE